ansys/pyansys-dev-guide/doc/source/abstraction/app_interface_abstraction.rst

 Besides length and readability, the biggest difference between the two approaches is how the methods and attributes from the ``Hfss`` class are encapsulated.
 For example, AEDT no longer needs to be explicitly instantiated and is hidden as a protected attribute ``_desktop``.
 The connection to the application takes place automatically when ``Hfss`` is instantiated, and the active AEDT project, editor, and module are automatically used to create the open region.

-Furthermore, the ``create_open_region`` method within ``Hfss`` contains a full Python documentation string with keyword arguments, clear ``numpydoc`` parameters and returns, and a basic example.
+Furthermore, the ``create_open_region`` method within the ``Hfss`` class contains a full Python documentation string with keyword arguments, clear ``numpydoc`` parameters and returns, and a basic example.
 These are unavailable when directly using COM methods, preventing the use of contextual help from within a Python IDE.